Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

-\textbf{Self-Correction (SC):} Inspired by recent work on self-correction \cite{wu2023self,pan2023automatically}, we created a self-correction approach for simple text identification.
-Figure \ref{sc_fig} presents the proposed self-correction approach, which incorporates external assessments of the generated text to guide the refinement of the simplification.
-The intent was to both exploit the reasoning capabilities of the LLM and incorporate additional external training signals to iteratively refine output.
+\textbf{Self-Correction (SC):} Inspired by recent work on self-correction \cite{wu2023self,pan2023automatically}, we created the self-correction approach for simplification shown in Figure \ref{sc_fig}.
+The intent was to both exploit the reasoning capabilities of the LLM and incorporate additional external learning signals to iteratively refine the output.
 Each generated simplification was scored for reading level using FKGL and semantic fidelity using BERTScore.
-Acceptance criteria include: 1) FKGL score $\le 6$ or FKGL reduced by 3 grade levels from the original text and 2) BERTScore between the generated and original texts $\ge 0.95$.
+Acceptance criteria include: 1) FKGL score $\le 6$ or FKGL reduced by three grade levels from the original text and 2) BERTScore between the generated and original texts $\ge 0.95$.
 If the simplification met the acceptance criteria, it was accepted; otherwise, the simplification was fed back into GPT-4 with instructions for improving the simplification.
-Each sample was processed iteratively at most 3 times.
+Each sample was processed iteratively at most three times.